Oswald Sickert

-Oswald Adalbert Sickert (21 February 1828 – 11 November 1885) was a Danish artist, considered a painter of dramatic genre, landscapes and an engraver from the English school.
+Oswald Adalbert Sickert (21 February 1828 – 11 November 1885) was a Danish artist.
+His landscape paintings are primarily of the dramatic genre, and his engravings are from the English school.

 Early life

 He was born in Altona, then in Denmark, the son of Johann Jürgen Sickert (1803–1864), who was also a painter and engraver.

 He received his formal training from his father and at the Copenhagen Académie in Denmark from 1844 to 1846.
 In 1852, he traveled to Munich to complete his studies, and thereafter to Paris for six months, before moving permanently to London.

 Career

 He left Munich to settle in England at the time of the Great Exhibition, Oswald's work having been recommended by Freiin Rebecca von Kreusser to Ralph Nicholson Wornum, who was Keeper of the National Gallery in London at the time.

 He opened a studio in London and eventually became a British citizen.
 His successful career as an artist included exhibitions at the British Institute, Grosvenor Gallery and several other London galleries.